 By Published On: April 21, 2015Categories: Migraines

-This is where emotional history becomes more relevant.
+This is where emotional history often becomes more relevant.
 There are many possibilities for how emotions can translate into migraines — and for each person it works differently.
-For some it can be chronic overwhelming levels of stress, or it can be depression, obsessive thinking, overwhelming anxiety, emotional volatility, different types of dissociation, trauma, etc.
+For some it can be chronic overwhelming levels of stress, or it can be depression, obsessive thinking, overwhelming anxiety, emotional volatility, different types of dissociation, previous traumas of different kinds, etc.

 For example, if growing up you knew that you would be spanked for questioning your parents, you might recoil in fear when questioning them.
-Even if they weren’t go to spank you this particular time, you might have found yourself still recoiling in fear simply because you questioned them.
+Even if they weren’t go to spank you this particular time, you might have found yourself still pulling back or recoiling in fear simply because you questioned them.
 This recoil is your brain making an unconscious adjustment to your surrounding environment.
+With experiences like this, they can also carry into the present where you might find yourself having a reaction of some sort when asking an authoritative figure a question or expressing a disagreeable opinion.

 As we continue to live our lives, these types of events build up.
 The experiences start out as raw emotion — for example, anger.
-If anger feels like an unacceptable emotion to us, we may cover it up by smiling, or being more nice — in some way not allowing ourselves to actually experience the anger.
-Though we experience the anger on an unconscious level, it hasn’t necessarily turned into thought because sometimes the conscious thought would be too threatening, or we possibly don’t have the capacity to translate the experience into thought because it was too removed from the world we know (for example, witnessing a murder is so far removed from someone’s functioning world that there is no capacity to make emotional sense of it.
-It becomes a trauma).
+If anger feels like an unacceptable emotion to us, we may cover it up by smiling, or being more nice — in some way not allowing two swingsourselves to actually experience the emotions that are too overwhelming or threatening.
+Though we experience the anger on an unconscious level, it hasn’t necessarily come into full awareness because sometimes the conscious thought would be too threatening, or we possibly don’t have the capacity to translate the experience into thought because it was too removed from the world we know (for example, witnessing a murder is so far removed from someone’s functioning world that there is no capacity to make emotional sense of it.
+It becomes a significant trauma).

-Being able to find the voice to consciously articulate and connect these internal (and external) experiences becomes a key component in resolving these raw experiences that people carry within them.
-This is where psychotherapy, and even trauma therapy, can make a significant difference.
-This allows us to unlock these experiences and give them a voice, and provides a deeper understanding of what has contributed to who we are today — psychologically, emotionally, and physically.
-Having this knowledge of our patterns, and bringing in a new relational environment (how someone responds and relates to us) can create changes in our physiological responses as we rewire pathways in the brain (neuroplasticity).
-Ultimately, the aim is to relieve migraines by freeing ourselves from these emotional burdens.
+Being able to bring what is stored in the body into consciousness, finding the voice to consciously articulate and connect these internal (and external) experiences becomes a key component in resolving and releasing these raw experiences that people carry within them.
+This is where psychotherapy can make a significant difference.
+Having this knowledge of our patterns, and bringing in a new relational environment (how someone responds and relates to us) can create changes in our physiological responses as we rewire the brain away from these chronic triggers.
+The more we can rid ourselves from these emotional burdens, the more we reduce the frequency and severity of chronic headaches and migraines.
+If you’d like to explore the crossover between chronic migraines and your emotional history, contact me to discuss your situation.

 Share This Story!